vpatel95/tournament/README.md

 # tournament
+A project to implement Relational Database using python.
 Objective is to create an application using Python and PSQL that could effectively conduct a Swiss Style Tournament

 ##Files
 | File | Description |